BIGJRA/BIGJRA.github.io/reborn.md

 Enter the Coral Water Grid in the bottom right.
 Fix the water, then enter the Onyx Grid at the top.
 Fix the water in here, then surf to the top of the room to get *TM93 Wild Charge*.
 Walk all the way back to the North Obsidia Grid.

-Fix the water here, head left into the Peridot Ward, and fix the water once more.
+Fix the water here, head left into the Peridot Water Grid, and raise the water level once more.
 Head up into the Lapis Grid and fix the water.
 Fix the Jasper Grid's water, grab the *Scope Lens*, and finally return to the Beryl grid.
 Talk to Titania in the upper right corner.
 Surf to the top left corner of the room and proceed through all the barriers, then free Titania below.
 Use the Light Shard and go in.

 You'll have a decision to make.